tytydraco/yessleep/out/My_dads_Countdown_Man_stories_make_the_ones_from_those_other_posters_seem_tame.md

 *Me: Is that… is that his fucking coat?
 Dad, what the fuck?*

 At that point, I kind of figured the interview was done.
-Honestly, I was getting kind of upset, so I said a quick goodbye and headed home.
+Honestly, I was getting kind of freaked out, so I said a quick goodbye and headed home.

 Whether the coat and the shoes actually came from the Countdown Man is highly suspect.
 But there’s no question that my dad is losing it.